gedrutten/Portfolio/content/jso/FinalArtistStatement.md

     </div>
 </div>

-The kinetic functionality was added with a tealight holder in the base and a vertical axle around the physical location of the mind.
+The kinetic functionality was added with a tealight holder in the base and a vertical axle in the physical location of the mind.
 A single wire ring serves to protect the spinning fan and also to help imply the forehead shape.

 <center> {{< figure src="/img/jso/IMG_4275.mp4">}} </center>